Discover the world through travel & beyond!

 Where did the holiday, Kwanzaa, originate?

 ‘Tis the season for Kwanzaa!
-This winter holiday takes place December 26 through January 1 each year.
+This holiday takes place December 26 through January 1 each year.
 Kwanzaa celebrates harvest festival traditions from various parts of Africa.
 Where did Kwanzaa originate?
-Take a guess from the countries listed below and then scroll down to discover the origin of Kwanzaa.
+You might be surprised to learn Kwanzaa started in the United States.
+Read on to discover more about this winter holiday!

 Kwanzaa colors